bnjmnsbl/tsb-sozialeinrichtungen-spandau/README.md

 REACT_APP_MAP_STYLE={{MAPBOX_STYLE_URL}}
 ```

+## Data Input

+Place a GeoJSON file of your choice in /public/data/

 ## How to setup the project

 Inside the root directory is a ```config.js``` located which defines *what* and *how* properties of your geojson are displayed.
 Further more it sets default values for setting up the map.